Introduction to Mulching in Agriculture

 - Silver-black – it’s the most popular type of Mulch used in farming and is suitable for all crops.
 It reflects almost 25-30% light back into the plant or fruit.

-There are again two types of degradable Mulches such as the photo-degradable and bio-degradable Mulch.
+There are again two types of degradable Mulches the photo-degradable and bio-degradable Mulch.
 The photo-degradable Mulch as the name suggests getting disintegrated under the sun over a certain period of time.
 Similarly, bio-degradable Mulch gets disintegrated under natural environmental conditions after a certain duration of time.

 Potential problems of improper Mulching

 Improper Mulching can be a cause of concern if done improperly.
 Too much is harmful to the plants.
 The general recommendation of Mulching depth is around 2 to 4 inches.
-Moderate Mulch can be beneficial while over Mulching can be dangerous.
-It is known that organic Mulch needs to be replenished over time, but if decomposition is slower that reapplication then there could be a possibility of Mulch build-up in the farm area which is not advantageous for the plants.
+Moderate Mulch can be beneficial while Mulching can be dangerous.
+It is known that organic Mulch needs to be replenished over time, but if decomposition is slower than reapplication then there could be a possibility of Mulch build-up in the farm area which is not advantageous for the plants.
 Deep Mulch should be used only to suppress the weed and cut down maintenance, but some potential problems associated with it are:

 - Deep Mulching when the soil is wet creates excess moisture in the root zone, which can stress the plant and result in root rot.